No9005/mini-moi/README.md

 <br>

 As you can see, the `Blueprint` has two rows.
-This means the database will add two entries to the `Abo` table (after the blueprint was successfully uploaded you can see them in the `Abo` input mask on the `Management` tab.). <br>
+This means the database will add two entries to the `Subs.` table (after the blueprint was successfully uploaded you can see them in the `Subs.` input mask on the `Management` tab.). <br>
 You can add as many lines as you prefere.
 Upon uploading, all rows in the csv will be added to the database. <br>

 <br>